MicrosoftDocs/quantum-docs/articles/further-reading-qdk.md

 ## Q# community made content

-The following resources have created and developed by the quantum community who is excited about quantum programming.
+The following resources are created and developed by the quantum community who is excited about quantum programming.

 ### Books created by the community